Visualization Reporting Settings

 Before you start linking Excel ranges to the presentation, you might want to make the correct setting so OfficeReports can add Images, Icons and Sticky Colors from the start.

-Before OfficeReports can add logos and icons to charts, tables and shapes, you have to tell OfficeReports where to find them.
-Do this by clicking “Logos and Icons” in the OfficeReports ribbon tab in PowerPoint.
+Before OfficeReports can add Logos and Pictures to charts, tables and shapes, you have to tell OfficeReports where to find them.
+Do this by clicking “Logos and Pictures” in the OfficeReports ribbon tab in PowerPoint.
 You can define 2 folders in which OfficeReports will look for images and logos.
 Please use the 'Common' folder for images that are generally used across projects.
 If you have many OfficeReports users working on different computers, you might want to consider using a shared folder.
 Images used in relation to one specific project can be placed in an individual project folder.

-Instead of having OfficeReports read the logos and icons from files, you can save the logos and icons hidden on Slide 1 and give the shapes the correct names.
+Instead of having OfficeReports read the Logos and Pictures from files, you can save the Logos and Pictures hidden on Slide 1 and give the shapes the correct names.

 Sticky Colors adds a complete new way to automate the coloring of categories in charts.
 Here you can define colors based on the names of your categories.
 This is a very different thinking compared to Microsoft Office, where colors in charts are defined by 1st category, 2nd category etc.